klarna/m2-kco-postnl/README.md

 You can find the list of modules that have dependencies on Klarna_KcoPostnl module, in the `require` section of the `composer.json` file located in the same directory as this `README.md` file.

+**NOTE**: Due to frequent changes in the tig/postnl-magento2 module that break Klarna Checkout support, we lock to a specific version of that module.
+We will review and update to newer versions of tig/postnl-magento2 on a regular basis but there may be delays from their release until our support for it.

 ## Extension Points

 The Klarna_KcoPostnl module does not provide any specific extension points.
 You can extend it using the Magento extension mechanism.